w3f/Grants-Program/applications/ParachainPulse.md

 What sets us apart is our creativity and willingness to think outside the box.
 We see opportunities where others see problems and come up with solutions that are both elegant and effective.

 We're creative, experienced, responsible, organised and do our best to make high quality work and bring ideas to life.
-Some of our partners are: Polkadot, NEAR protocol, Filecoin.
+Some of our partners are: Polkadot, Dinity, NEAR protocol, Filecoin.

 ### Team Code Repos